 She is the co-Chief Editor of Children & Society (Wiley), the Associate Editor of Health Education Journal (Sage) and is a member of 8 international editorial boards including Gender and Education, Sex Education and Discourse.
 Deevia is also co-Chair of RINGS (International Research Association of Institutions of Advanced Gender Studies).
 RINGS ‘connects leading research institutes and centres from Africa, Australia, Europe, and North and Central America and aims to facilitate collaboration and contacts within gender studies across the world.

 - Bhana, D., Singh, S & Thabo Msibi (Eds.)
 (2021).
 Gender, Sexuality and Violence in South African Educational Spaces.
-Cham, Switzerland: Palgrave MacMillan
+Palgrave MacMillan (Palgrave Studies in Gender and Education)

 - Pillay, V, Mitra vom Berg, N., Bhana, D., Guimaraes Mattos, C and Almedia de Castro, P. (2017).
 Academic Mothers in the Developing World: Stories from Women in India, Brazil and South Africa.
 Trenton, NJ: Africa World Press.